 Law enforcement officers even set up street-racing stings and impound dozens of vehicles at a time.
 In addition to street racing, officers issue citations for “sideshows” in which cars are driven in circles at high speeds.

 Related motor vehicle crimes including reckless driving, the exhibition of speed, and driving while license suspended.

-Attorney for Speed Contests in San Francisco, CA
+Attorney for Speed Contests in the Bay Area

 If you were cited for engaging in a speed contest as a perpetrator or as a spectator, then contact an experienced criminal defense attorney at Ticket Crushers.
-Call today to discuss any civil or criminal traffic citation related to street racing in the City of San Francisco or throughout the greater San Francisco Bay Area.
+Call today to discuss any civil or criminal traffic citation related to street racing in the San Francisco Bay Area (Oakland, Palo Alto, Richmond, San Francisco, San Mateo, San Jose, San Rafael).

 According to the California Highway Patrol (CHP), if a vehicle is impounded for speed racing, the towing, storage, and possible lien fees can bring the cost up to $1,100.
 An attorney can help you contest the vehicle impoundment and fight the underlying criminal charge.

 Call 1 (866) 842-5384 today to talk to an attorney about your case.